BloomTech-Labs/prismatopia/README.md

 A GraphQL API with data model for managing products, projects, people and roles

+* prisma.io is used for the base (raw) data model/schema mgmt
+* An apollo server is used to create the public API

+## Docker

+A docker compose file is used to manage the services

 ## Usage

 The `prisma.yml` configuration file is used to manage the service, it requires some environment variable to be set: